-Houston's 2nd Service Platoon, led by Navy veteran Hector Giron, is actively engaged in preserving the cultural identity of the Independence Heights community.
+Houston's 2nd Service Platoon is actively engaged in preserving the cultural identity of the Independence Heights community.

 Independence Heights is a historically African American community dating back to the early 1900s and is known as Houston’s little Harlem, and like Harlem, New York, gentrification is looming in this community where residents have become displaced and homes are now considered eyesores due to the emergence of new housing developments.
 Additionally, eminent domain is now a threat to residents as the Texas Department of Transportation will soon widen a frequently traveled highway that will undoubtedly cause residents to lose their homes.